 Atlanta Falcons quarterback Matt Ryan makes a mockery of the Miami Dolphins secondary.
-Ryan expressed how he fell asleep during game six of the National League Championship Series and wasn’t aware of the Atlanta Braves advancing to the World Series, per ESPN.
+Ryan confessed to falling asleep during game six of the National League Championship Series and subsequently missed the Atlanta Braves advancing to the World Series, as reported by ESPN.
 Ryan found motivation and inspiration in the Braves making the World Series.
 He stated, the Braves struggled all year and yet still managed to reach the championship, “Why can’t it be us?”.

 Ryan made two huge throws to rookie tight end Kyle Pitts to get the Falcons into field-goal range on the game-winning drive.
 Younghoe Koo made a 36-yarder as time ran out, and the Falcons went on to beat the Dolphins in a thriller.
 This makes the sixth loss in a row for the Dolphins and the second game in a row on a walk-off field goal.